Geographical Information Systems

 Athena, Goddess of the Acropolis

-Through the online digital interactive game “Color the Peplos Kore“, visitors can use the brush and colors of their choice, color the statue of Peplos Kore and finally print and save their work as many times as they wish and in several variations.
+The Department of Information and Education in collaboration with the Acropolis Museum created the digital game “Colour the Peplophoros” within the context of the activity “Archaic Colours” of the Acropolis Museum, whose main exhibit was the archaic statue of Peplophoros-Peplos Kore.
+Visitors can use the brush and colors of their choice, color the statue of Peplos Kore and finally print and save their work as many times as they wish and in several variations.